-Following are quick outlines of how to setup Jamf Pro Policies for specific tasks.
+Following are quick outlines of how to setup Jamf Pro Policies and Profiles for specific tasks.
 These should be used as a guideline only!
 As always TEST policies on a small group of devices before deploying them to an entire Group or Site.

-Basic Endpoint Protection Standard
+Implementations for the Endpoint Protection Standard

-Other Interesting Software
+Interesting Software and Tips

-NoLoAD can be used without NoMAD by simply leaving the NoMAD package out of the policy.
+NOTE: NoLoAD can be used without NoMAD by simply leaving the NoMAD package out of the policy.
 If there is no need to retain kerberos tickets for services like DFS shares NoMAD is not needed.

 Create a Jamf Pro policy to install the latest version of both NoLoAD and NoMAD (nomad.menu web site) available from the Jamf Pro packages distribution.
 This should be triggered as desired but only run once per computer as in Figure 5.

 As provided, the value for CreateAdminUser setting is false and all users created will be Standard Users.
 Folks with technicians assisting end users should consider setting the preference CreateAdminIfGroupMember in a Profile or using:

 defaults write /Library/Preferences/menu.nomad.login.ad CreateAdminIfGroupMember -array 'Tech Support' 'Domain Admins' 'whatever'